 Colleen Monn, PsyD

-Over the past eight years I have enjoyed working with children, adolescents, and adults in outpatient mental health and university counseling centers, as well as therapeutic day school settings.
+Over the past eleven years I have enjoyed working with children, adolescents, and adults in outpatient mental health and university counseling centers, as well as therapeutic day school settings.
 I received a B.S. in Psychology from Indiana University in Bloomington, and earned a doctorate in clinical psychology from Adler University in Chicago.
 I completed my APA accredited internship and postdoctoral residency at James Madison University in Harrisonburg, Virginia.
-I am currently licensed to practice as a clinical psychologist in Ohio and Virginia.
+I am currently licensed to practice as a clinical psychologist in Ohio, Indiana, and Virginia.
+My current practice is telehealth only.